STYJ/ConsenSys-Final-Project/README.md

 - Assuming fresh installation of ubuntu 16.04

 ### Basic setup
+0. sudo apt install curl
-1. install nvm - curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash
+1. curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash and restart terminal.
-2. install node - nvm install node
+2. nvm install node
-3. install ganache-cli - npm install -g ganache-cli
+3. npm install -g ganache-cli
-4. install truffle - npm install -g truffle
+4. npm install -g truffle
-5. install ipfs - npm install -g ipfs
+5. install ipfs for linux (download package, unzip it and run ./install.sh)
+6. install google chrome and install the metamask extension.

 ### To test
 1. Run ganache-cli in one terminal
-2. Open another terminal, navigate to the clients folder and do truffle test.
+2. Open another terminal, navigate to the root folder and do truffle test.

 ### To interact with the dapp, please do the following
-1. Run ganache-cli and connect metamask to ganache (under settings, new RPC url, enter http://127.0.0.1:8545)
+1. Run ganache-cli -m and connect metamask to ganache (under settings, new RPC url, enter http://127.0.0.1:8545)
-2. Import as many accounts as you'd like to Metamask (you can run ganache-cli -m so you don't have to keep reimporting accounts)
+2. Import at least 5 accounts to Metamask (you can run ganache-cli -m instead of ganache-cli so you don't have to keep reimporting accounts)
 3. Navigate to the root folder (there should be a contracts folder in this folder) and do "truffle compile" followed by "truffle migrate"
 4. Navigate to the client folder and do npm install
 5. Open a new terminal and run ipfs init followed by the following commands: